volpinottv/AutoTOR/README.md

 # Auto VPN V 1.0

-how to install this tools :
+How to install this tools

-requirements:

-sudo apt-get install tor
-pip3 install requests [socks]
-or just run autoTor it will install everything

 1 : git clone https://github.com/volpinottv/AutoVPN